whchien/funda-scraper/README.md

 You can pass several arguments to `FundaScraper()` for customized scraping:
-- `area`: Specify the city or specific area you want to look for, eg. Amsterdam, Utrecht, Rotterdam, etc
+- `area`: Specify the city or specific area you want to look for, e.g. Amsterdam, Utrecht, Rotterdam, etc
 - `want_to`: You can choose either `buy` or `rent`, which finds houses either for sale or for rent.
-- `find_past`: Specify whether you want to check the historical data.
+- `find_past`: Specify whether you want to find the data in the past or the ones in the market.
+If `True`, only historical data will be scraped.
 The default is `False`.
+- `page_start`: Indicate which page you want to start scraping.
+The default is `1`.
-- `n_pages`: Indicate how many pages you want to look up.
+- `page_end`: Indicate which page you want to end scraping.
 The default is `1`.

 The scraped raw result contains following information:
 - url